serkanokur79/build-your-own-low-code-chatbot/README.md

 ![langflow-add-new-variable](./assets/langflow-add-new-variable.jpg)

-Configure the Astra DB Component.
 In the **Astra DB** component, configure the `ASTRA_DB_APPLICATION_TOKEN` and select your Astra DB instance.
 Create a new collection called `langflow`.

 ![langflow-vectorization-astra-db](./assets/langflow-vectorization-astra-db.jpg)

-Upload a PDF Document for Context.
 Use the **File** component to upload a PDF document.
 This document will be vectorized and stored in Astra DB.

 ![langflow-vectorization-file](./assets/langflow-vectorization-file.jpg)

-Execute the Vectorization Flow.
 Click the play button within the **Astra DB** component to execute the vectorization flow.
 This will split the document into chunks, generate vectors for each chunk, and store the chunks and vectors in Astra DB.

 ![langflow-vectorization-execute](./assets/langflow-vectorization-execute.jpg)